Money can buy happiness if you budget right.

 Her oldest brother who lives 3,000 miles away is very worried about her.
 Thinking about how he could help, he came up with an idea to give her respite.
 He would fund some nurturing for her with money to spend ($20,000 to be exact) with the condition, she spent it on herself.
 (What a wonderful brother.)

-She asked for my help.
-Since Dianne thinks I am great at brainstorming, I jumped into action.
+Dianne asked for my help.
+Since she thinks I am great at brainstorming, I jumped into action.
 We filled an entire page with ideas and Dianne narrowed it down to her top three favorites.

 She picked a trip to Cabo San Lucas, a regular house cleaning — deep cleaning — service, and a series of sessions with a counselor who “get’s it” with caregivers.
 I now hear lilt in her voice that I haven’t heard in a very long time.